xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Physics/Bullet motion.md

 $$\large\frac{dx}{dt} = v_{x0}$$

 The velocity of horizontal position doesn't change, which means it's constant.
-AKA the rate of change of the rate of change of the horizontal position doesn't change and it's 0:
+AKA the rate of change of the rate of change of the horizontal position is 0(velocity never changes):
 $$\large\frac{dv_x}{dt} = 0$$

 The actual formula for x axis: